njacobsonlab/Pretrained-Actigraphy-Transformer/README.md

 However, this should already be the default setting when you open the link.

 ## Attribution
-Please cite our work if you use the code here.
+Please cite our work if you use it